-Brevipalpus phoenicis has been recorded from Argentina, Australia (as "passionvine mite"), Brazil, Guyana, Cuba, Egypt, Hawaii, Holland, India, Jamaica, Kenya, Malaya, Mauritius, Mexico, Spain, Taiwan, and the United States.
-It is recorded on the mainland of the United States from California, District of Columbia, and throughout the Florida peninsula.
+Brevipalpus phoenicis has been recorded from Argentina, Australia (as passionvine mite), Brazil, Cuba, Egypt, Guyana, Hawaii, Holland, India, Jamaica, Kenya, Malaya, Mauritius, Mexico, Spain, Taiwan, and the United States.
+It has been recorded on the mainland of the United States from California, District of Columbia, and throughout the Florida peninsula.

-Adults: Adult females are about 275 microns long, including the rostrum.
-The body is flat, light to dark green or reddish orange.
-A black mark in the shape of an "H" becomes visible when these mites are reared in temperatures between 68°F and 77°F, while this black spot is not present at 86°F (Haramoto 1969).
-Two pairs of legs extend forward and two pairs extend behind.
+Adults: Adult females are about 275 µm long, including the rostrum.
+The body is flat, with light to dark green or reddish-orange coloration.
+A black mark in the shape of an H becomes visible when these mites are reared in temperatures between 68°F and 77°F (Haramoto 1969).
+Two pairs of legs extend forward and two pairs extend backward.
 The two sensory rods on tarsus II separate it from the privet mite, Brevipalpus obovatus Donn., which is often found with it on the same plant.

 Figure 2.
 Tarsus II with two sensory rods (left), Tarsus II with one sensory rod (right).

 The adult male is flat, reddish and more wedge-shaped than the female.
-Males do not have black markings (Haramoto 1969).
+Males lack black markings (Haramoto 1969).

-Duration from egg hatch to adult required a minimum of 10.6 days at 86°F and a maximum of 27.3 days at 68°F under laboratory conditions (Haramoto 1969).
-Temperatures above 86°F and below 68°F for prolonged periods are fatal to immature stages (Kessing and Mau 1992).
+Duration from egg emergence to adult ranges from 10.6 days at 86°F to 27.3 days at 68°F under laboratory conditions (Haramoto 1969).
+Prolonged periods of temperatures above 86°F and below 68°F are fatal to immature stages (Kessing and Mau 1992).

 Figure 3.
 Dorsal view of a typical female false spider mite, Brevipalpus sp.
 Photograph by Division of Plant Industry (After Baker).